MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsHybridApplicationEndpoint.md

 ```

 ### -LineUri
-Valid phone number for the application endpoint is being modified.
+Valid phone number for the application endpoint that is being modified.
 (Not currently supported through BOT framework)

 ```yaml
 Type: String